 1. SUNGLASSES etc.

 “We all know that ‘essential’ is a subjective term.
 I consider eyewear, like shoes, critical to my comfort, so it’s easy to indulge by packing ‘just one more pair.’

 Here’s how I justify all the glasses I pack:

-- My back-up glasses are LaFont brand plastic frames which are ultra comfortable and won’t bend when I doze off on the plane or train.
-Bonus feature is the transition lens, which I love for travel days when I’m not sure if I’ll be sitting in bright sun or dark corners.
+- My backup glasses are Lafont brand plastic frames which are ultra comfortable and won’t bend when I doze off on the plane or train.
+A bonus feature is the transition lens, which I love for travel days when I’m not sure if I’ll be sitting in bright sun or dark corners.

 - Sunglasses without prescription to wear with contacts.
 I wear a ZEAL model for sports and active days.
 They wrap around a bit, stay on securely, and are tough.

-- Sunglasses with prescription.
-These are my driving glasses, and all round high quality protection.
+- Sunglasses with a prescription.
+These are my driving glasses and all-around high-quality protection.
 Mikita brand.

 I could (and have) stopped here.
 But just for fun and fashion, I pack another pair.
 Another pair of sunglasses to wear with contacts, more fashionable than sporty, nice for outdoor dining, city walks, or beach.
 I wear Chilli Beans or knock-offs, anything cheap and fun.
 Why not pack them all?
 They’re little and light.
 Donning different spectacles can change your look and lift your mood.”

 I’m Ruth from Exploramum.com.
 I’ve found how useful scarves can be.
 I usually pack three silk scarves and one winter scarf.